My early years

 I am delighted to share with the launch of my paintings, a line of all sorted uniquely designed jewellery crafted in non toxic resin.

-Currently my jewellery is for sale at my Etsy store, hope you will find something interesting.
+Currently my jewellery is for sale at my Etsy store link: GoldappleartsShop, hope you will find my work interesting.